Aircloak/aircloak/air/docs/content/ops/configuration.md

 #### Providing db_name

-When specifying the `db_name` property, if the name contains some special characters (e.g. whitespace), you need to quote it inside double quotes.
+When specifying the `db_name` property, two characters are considered as special: the dot character (`.`) and the double quote character (`"`).
+If the name contains any of these characters, you need to quote the name has to be quoted inside double quotes.
 Since the JSON string is already quoted inside double quotes, you need to use the `\"` syntax:

 ```
-"db_name": "\"some table\""
+"db_name": "\"some.table\""
 ```

 If the `"` character is a part of the table name, you need to quote the table name, and provide the double quote as `\"\"` inside the quoted name.
 For example, if the table name is `some"table`, you can specify it as: